kaikue/KittenBoat/README.md

 			- frog- explains talking/shops
 			- ✔ snake- explains monetary increments
 				- has one of each coin above him
-			- turtle- sells hat
+			- ✔ turtle- sells hat
 				- I found this cool hat on the beach.
 				- I don't need it, because my whole body is a hat.
 				- I'll sell it to you for 100 gold. >Buy/Don't
 				- [decline] That's alright.
 When you're as old as I am, rejection doesn't bother you anymore.
 				- [not enough] I may be old, but I can see that you don't have enough gold.
 				- [buy] A kitten in a hat... this'll be one to write home about.
-				- [bought] To be honest, I don't know whether I'm a turtle or a tortoise...
+				- [bought] To be honest, I don't know whether I'm a turtle or a tortoise.
-			- flamingo- sells boots
+			- ✔ flamingo- sells boots
 				- Flamingos are natural experts on footwear.
 				- That's why we stand on one leg all the time.
 So we don't wear out our shoes.
 				- You can buy these stylish boots, for only 75 gold. >Buy/Don't